-The Vacant & Blighted Program - Acquisition of vacant and/or blighted residential and commercial properties.
-Used as a last resort strategy after all other code enforcement efforts have been deemed unsuccessful.
-Increases the availability of quality affordable housing and economic oppor tunities for Lancaster residents.
+Goal Description The Vacant & Blighted Program acquires 25 vacant and/or blighted residential and commercial properties housing units and makes these properties available as quality affordable housing for income qualifies residents.
+This is a last resort strategy (after all other code enforcement efforts have been deemed unsuccessful).
+3 Goal Name Economic Development